guoliveira/data-engineer-zoomcamp-project/Airflow/README.md

     docker-compose up
     ```

- 4. In another terminal, run `docker-compose ps` to see which containers are up & running.

- 5. Login to Airflow web UI on `localhost:8080` with default creds: `airflow/airflow`
+ 4. Login to Airflow web UI on `localhost:8080` with default creds: `airflow/airflow`

- 6. Run your DAG on the Web Console.
+ 5. Run your DAG on the Web Console.

  7. On finishing your run or to shut down the container/s:
     ```shell